 Setting a goal is the first step to creating a successful GoFundMe.
 When setting your goal, it is important to make sure that your campaign goal covers your costs, is attainable and allows each donor to feel that their donation is meaningful.
 Creating a SMART goal will help you maintain momentum throughout your GoFundMe, and get you closer to your target.

 Create a detailed breakdown of all of your current and expected costs.
-The more specific you can get, the better.
+The more precise you can be, the better.

 Pro Tip: Be sure to include fees as part of the breakdown.